empireio/django-api-domains/files.md

 ### Examples on this page

-In the examples below we imagine a service with two domains - one for books, and one for authors.
-The abstraction between books and authors is only present to demonstrate the concepts in the styleguide.
-You could argue that Books and Authors can live in one domain.
-In our example **we also assume that a book can only have one author.** It's a strange world.
+In the examples below we imagine a service with two domains - one for articles, and one for authors.
+The abstraction between articles and authors is only present to demonstrate the concepts in the styleguide.
+You could argue that Articles and Authors can live in one domain.
+For simplicity, **we also assume that an article can only have one author.** It's a strange world.

 ## Models

 _Models_ defines how a data model / database table looks.
 This is a Django convention that remains mostly unchanged.
 The key difference here is that you use _skinny models_.
 No complex functional logic should live here.

-In the past Django has recommended an [active record](https://docs.djangoproject.com/en/2.1/misc/design-philosophies/#models) style for its models.
+In the past Django has recommended an [active record](https://docs.djangoproject.com/en/3.2/misc/design-philosophies/#models) style for its models.
 In practice, we have found that this encourages developers to bloat `models.py`, making it do too much and often binding the presentation and functional logic of a domain too tightly.
 This makes it very hard to have abstract presentations of the data in a domain.
 Putting all the logic in one place also makes it difficult to scale the number of developers working in this part of the codebase.
 See the [_"Which logic lives where?"_](/styleguide/#which-logic-lives-where) section for clarification.

 A models.py file can look like: